A Parent Asked About Braces After Dinner. The Practice That Booked First Owned The Consult.

 Systems Beat Heroics

 A strong orthodontic clinic should not depend on lunch-hour luck, heroic treatment coordinators, or next-day callback culture to protect the consults it already earned.
-The right intake architecture makes the clinic feel faster, clearer, and more modern at the exact moment the patient decides whether to trust you.
+The right intake system makes the clinic feel faster, clearer, and more modern at the exact moment the patient decides whether to trust you.

 The strongest orthodontists do not just create better smiles.
 They answer the consult fast enough to keep the start.